yaenchen/hw6-hmm-viterbi/README.md

     - Please note, Visual Studio Code supports an extension called [autoDocstring](https://github.com/NilsJPWerner/autoDocstring/blob/HEAD/docs/pep257.md), which will help by creating an automated template for each class method and function.

 - [ ] Develop **two** user case unit tests that follow a testable hypothesis that you design for the Viterbi algorithm.
 State your hypothesis in the documentation.
-    - For example, in the lecture, we reviewed an example where the observations were the mental health of a rotating graduate student, and the hidden states were the rotation project's NIH funding.
+    - For example, in the lecture, we reviewed an example where the observations were the dedication of a rotating graduate student, and the hidden states were the rotation project's NIH funding.

 **Decision Questions, Reminders, & Important Notes**